 A note of caution: Don’t bypass reluctant heads, though.
-That hack might back trigger and result in the opposite effect of the whole idea.
+That hack might back-trigger and result in the opposite effect of the whole idea.

 Organize Training Workshops:

-Invite other colleagues to a training workshop, and teach them hands-on how a product is build nowadays: Lean startup, user story mapping, versioning, prototyping—you name it.
+Invite other colleagues to a training workshop, and teach them hands-on how a product is built nowadays: Lean startup, user story mapping, versioning, prototyping—you name it.
 Apparently, this kind of workshop does not include coding.
 Prototypes are built with paper, crayons, pencils and a prototyping app, for example from InVision.

 Find a post on lessons learned when working with marketing people, sales and customer care agents, and other bloody beginners here: App Prototyping with Absolute Beginners.